dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q03.md

 # BEGIN SUBPROB

-(4 points) Naive Bayes predicts that, given a up-particle-blue quark, the probability a hadron formed is k times the probability a hadron is not formed, for an integer value of k.
+Naive Bayes predicts that, given a up-particle-blue quark, the probability a hadron formed is k times the probability a hadron is not formed, for an integer value of k.
 What is k?